-Michael Smith: Right.
-That’s important because if pages load slower than a second or two users can leave sites.
+Michaela Light: Right.
+That's important because if pages load slower than a second or two users can leave sites.

 Gert Franz: Yeah, exactly.

-Michael Smith: It also can lead to errors with users double-clicking.
+Michaela Light: It also can lead to errors with users double-clicking.

 Gert Franz: Yeah, exactly.

-Michael Smith: It’s generally not a good thing.
+Michaela Light: It's generally not a good thing.

 Gert Franz: Especially the basic thing, the basic response time that you have, say it is let's say one-and-a-half seconds, you cannot get around this with scaling horizontally.
 You need to scale vertically, too.
 Improve that number.
 Vertically sometimes is very expensive, right.
 Horizontally, if our scaling horizontally your average basic execution time will not improve.
 It will always be that one-and-a-half seconds.

-Michael Smith: Just for anyone who doesn’t know those scaling vertically, scaling horizontally.
+Michaela Light: Just for anyone who doesn't know those scaling vertically, scaling horizontally.
 What do those man?